PSJorgensen/real-world-economics/real-world-economics-outline.md

                 of quantitative easing, and some of these excess dollars will flow into China and other emerging markets through alternative remittance channels.
 Excess liquidity may
-                become â€œhot moneyâ€ that disrupts the capital market and intensifies macroeconomic instability"
+                become â€œhot money€ that disrupts the capital market and intensifies macroeconomic instability"

             -   *Economic instability pressure in China from remitance